12amcollective/xsigned-backend/DEPLOYMENT.md

-# Music Campaign Backend - Cloudflare Tunnel Deployment Guide
+# XSigned Backend - Cloudflare Tunnel Deployment Guide

-This guide will help you deploy the Music Campaign Backend to your Raspberry Pi using Cloudflare Tunnel for secure, reliable access without port forwarding.
+This guide will help you deploy the XSigned Backend to your Raspberry Pi using Cloudflare Tunnel for secure, reliable access without port forwarding.

 ## 🚀 Quick Start